-In other notable matters, Mr. Walsh was retained to conduct internal investigations of corporations and provide extensive assistance in the court-ordered monitoring and improvement of an international computer manufacturer’s investigative practices and the monitoring of and detailed reporting on an international energy company’s commodity trading practices and compliance program pursuant to a federal deferred prosecution agreement.
-He has had extensive interaction with oil and natural gas futures traders and their operations (in Calgary and Houston) as well as in-house counsel and compliance officers and has written detailed reports presented to regulators and the Justice Department on their trading practices.
+In other notable matters, Mr. Walsh was retained to assist in monitoring international corporations in the automotive, energy, financial and technology sectors.
 Mr. Walsh has also undertaken multiple civil litigations, criminal appellate, administrative law and bankruptcy-related matters.
 These cases have involved a range of issues involving contracts, product liability and negligence, competitive intelligence, securities and natural gas and oil trading regulations, banking regulations and compliance, construction, labor and criminal issues.

 Mr. Walsh served as an Assistant Deputy Attorney General with the New York State Attorney General’s Organized Crime Task Force (“OCTF”) from 1999 through 2005.
 He conducted large scale investigations involving labor racketeering and Cosa Nostra.
 Significant accomplishments included two multi-year investigations of Mafiosi and union officials and the resulting prosecutions and convictions.
 One investigation led to the prosecution of certain officials from the Plumbers and Steamfitters Unions, and the implementation of an independent private sector inspector general agreement which Mr. Walsh drafted, negotiated and executed with the reform administration of the Plumbers Union.
 In the other matter, working with the NYPD’s Organized Crime Investigation Division, and the U.S. Department of Labor, he conducted and supervised an extended wiretapping investigation, leading to the prosecutions of numerous Mafiosi and officials of the International Union of Operating Engineers in New York.
 He also worked in close cooperation with the FBI.
 Mr. Walsh was designated as a Special Assistant United States Attorney in both the Southern and Eastern Districts of New York in the two RICO cases that prosecuted the criminal conduct revealed by the OCTF and federal investigation of Mafiosi and the Operating Engineers - including extortion, mail fraud, bribery, kickbacks and no-show jobs at numerous public construction sites in New York City.
 In recognition of his work as a prosecutor in these matters, Mr. Walsh was given the Louis J. Lefkowitz Memorial Award by the New York Attorney General in 2003.